-The ES-355 is a limited edition of just 200 units, but it exudes quality in every detail.
+The ES-355 is a limited edition of just 200 units but exudes quality in every detail.
 Its carefully aged finish, maple top, and ebony neck are all vintage-accented to match the guitar’s coveted 1960s look and feel.
 The guitar is also equipped with a mono Varitone switch, which allows you to adjust the tonal range of the guitar’s Custombucker humbuckers.
 The first position of the varitone bypasses the Custombuckers, while the other five positions emulate Rickenbacker and single-coil tones.

 The Custombucker humbuckers on this Gibson Noel Gallagher 1960 ESS-355 are a great addition to the guitar.
-The humbuckers are extremely loud and produce a huge amount of power.
+The humbuckers are extremely loud and produce a tremendous amount of power.
 The pickups are made of Alnico III magnets.
 The control assembly is also hand-wired.
 The guitar also uses a Vintage Deluxe tuner with Keystone buttons and a stop bar tailpiece.

 Thinline semi-hollow body

 The Gibson Noel Gallagher 1960 ESS-355 semi-hollow body guitar is a limited-edition tribute to the ES-style guitar that typified the singer’s early career.
 This guitar has been in Gallagher’s possession since the late ’90s and is the second Gibson ES-355 to bear his name.
 The original version was bought by Gallagher in 1997 but was too nice for him to play.
 He eventually took it to the stage, and it has been a constant on his stage ever since.